davidji99/terraform-provider-herokux/docs/index.md

     * `postgres_credential_delete_timeout` - (Optional) The number of minutes to wait for a postgres credential to be deleted.
     Defaults to 10 minutes.
 Minimum required is 5 minutes.

+    * `shield_private_space_create_timeout` - (Optional) The number of minutes to wait for a shield private space to be provisioned.
+Defaults to 20 minutes.
+Minimum required is 10 minutes.